 “Ma.”
 He groaned, heard Noel squeal.
 “You’re gonna crush her.
 Stop.”

 “You will.
-I’m borrowing her for a minute, I guess.
+I’m borrowing her for a minute.
+I guess.
 I have one thing to say.”
-He looked from Auntie Heather, who was on her feet now, her head cocked to the side, her hands cupped over her heart.
+He looked from Auntie Heather, who was on her feet now, her head cocked, her hands cupped over her heart.
 James stood, dumbfounded, in the doorway.

 “Adrian!”
 His mama reached for him, but Noel threw herself out, onto the ground.
 Adrian dropped to her too.